PAP 3a results: what does it mean?

 PAP 3a / CIN 1

 “I had PAP 3a for two years and it wouldn't go away.
 The combination of lifestyle changes and treatment at HPV Health made the difference.
-Finally, a clean result again.”
+Finally, a clear result again.”

 Marieke